 In 2017, after having left an emotionally abusive relationship with a communal narcissist, I started writing and creating characters.
 I wrote a lot.
 I drew a lot.
 To cope with having been emotionally abused and being all on my own on the verge of suicide, I wrote short stories and launched MoronicArts.
 I drew my very first sketch of the now-renamed Konrad Teirant while receiving treatment for suicidal ideation in a psychiatric unit.

-I can certainly say writing, drawing, and having zero contact with my emotionally abusive former husband has helped me heal a lot.
+I can certainly say writing, drawing, and having zero contact with my emotionally abusive former husband have helped me heal a lot.
 I write to help people laugh and make myself giggle at the same time.
-Laughter is one of the best medicines, for me anyway and I hope to continue to pay it forward, as I would never wish what happened to me on my worst enemy.
+Laughter is one of the best medicines, for me anyway and I hope to continue to pay it forward, as I would never wish what I went through on my worst enemy.

 Or better yet, drop them from planes into an erupting volcano, and vaporize them so they cannot make more narcissists.